Skip to main content

 Clinical Protocols for System Recalibration

-When the becomes dysfunctional due to age or other factors, the resulting hormonal deficiencies create predictable patterns of neurotransmitter disruption.
+When the HPG axis becomes dysfunctional due to age or other factors, the resulting hormonal deficiencies create predictable patterns of neurotransmitter disruption.
 The goal of hormonal optimization protocols is to restore these foundational signals, thereby allowing the neurotransmitter systems to function correctly.
 These protocols are not about adding something unnatural to the body; they are about replacing essential signaling molecules that have become deficient.

 Targeted HRT for Women

-For women in perimenopause or post-menopause, the fluctuating and declining levels of and create a cascade of neurological symptoms.
+For women in perimenopause or post-menopause, the fluctuating and declining levels of estrogen and progesterone create a cascade of neurological symptoms.
 The loss of estrogen’s support for serotonin and dopamine can lead to depression and anhedonia, while the decline in progesterone and its calming metabolite, allopregnanolone, can result in anxiety and insomnia due to insufficient GABAergic signaling.
 A carefully managed protocol may include:

 • Testosterone Cypionate Administered in low weekly doses (e.g. 10-20 units subcutaneously), this protocol addresses the often-overlooked decline of testosterone in women.
 Restoring testosterone helps recalibrate the dopamine system, improving mood, motivation, mental clarity, and libido.